cds-astro/tutorials/README.md

 ### [2.
 Arp peculiar galaxies catalog _ First steps with MOCs](Notebooks/2_Arp_peculiar_galaxies_catalog__first_steps_with_MOCs.ipynb)

-We explore Arp's Catalog of peculiar Galaxies and extract the galaxies explored both in the SDSS and GALEX surveys.
+We explore Arp's Catalog of peculiar Galaxies and extract the galaxies explored both in the SDSS and GALEX surveys by using MOCs.
+This tutorial highlights two python modules for querying data : [astroquery](https://astroquery.readthedocs.io/en/latest/index.html) and [pyvo](https://pyvo.readthedocs.io/en/latest/index.html).

 ### [3.
 Abel1656 - The Coma Cluster of Galaxies](Notebooks/3_Abel1656_The_Coma_Cluster_of_Galaxies.ipynb)

 This tutorial focuses on the Coma Cluster of Galaxies.
 In particular, we search for redshift information of galaxies in the spatial vicinity of the cluster centre.
 To get this information we get catalogues with measured redshifts and a spectrum, from which we measure a redshift.
+It uses the Simple Spectral Access (SSA) protocol of the virtual observatory.

 ### [4.
 High Energy tutorial](Notebooks/4_HighEnergy-tutorial.ipynb)